113ll3/Ibmclouddocscli/idt/commands.md

 ## get-credentials
 {: #get-credentials}

-Get credentials are required by the application to enable the use of connected services.
+Get credentials are required by the app to enable the use of connected services.

 ## help
 {: #help}